tomaszwasik31/waldo/README.md

 ## Webflow Development Link

-During the development of the Waldo App, I have experimented with Webflow, a powerful visual web design tool.
+During the development of the Waldo App, I experimented with Webflow, a powerful visual web design tool.
 I used Webflow to create and refine the frontend design of the app.
 The Webflow development link allows you to preview the app's design and interact with its elements.
 Please note that this link is for development purposes only and may not reflect the final version of the app.

 To access the Webflow development environment and view the frontend design of the Waldo App, use the following link: [Waldo App Webflow Development](https://preview.webflow.com/preview/waldo-app-4c8813?utm_medium=preview_link&utm_source=designer&utm_content=waldo-app-4c8813&preview=51e66a79738bdbbe790f3f88db5f0a3f&workflow=preview).